kaiyuanshe/osschat/docs/how_to_use.md

 }
 ```

-then submit a pull request, when pr is been merged, wait 5~10 minutes, you can sumit a issue on your project, if everything is ok, osschat will send this issue to your wechat group.
+then submit a pull request, when pr is been merged, wait 5~10 minutes, you can submit an issue on your project, if everything is ok, osschat will send this issue to your wechat group.

 if you meet any problem, please submit an issue